oksana-c/uc_fedex/README.txt

 All products are assumed to be in one package.
 I'm not sure how best to deal with orders that may require multiple packages.

-All destinations are hardwired to be residential addresses.

 Drop-shipping will be included, but for now everything ships from the store address.